MI-SIM/MI-SIM.github.io/_posts/01-01-17-misiminterface.md

 ### <a name="Reporting"></a>Reporting
-The reporting option allows the user to compile a PDF document of all the analyses performed during a single GUI session.
-It compiles a snapshot of the parameter and model information to which all generated plots are appended to the document.
-The user may e-mail this report using the
+The reporting option allows the user to compile a PDF document of the output from the analyses performed during a single GUI session.
-*E-mail address* and *Server address* input boxes in the **Reporting** panel on the GUI.
+A UI window displays a list of all available images (in PDF format) from which the user can select which to include in the PDF report.
+The file

-Future versions of the software will allow for more selective reporting options (e.g., choice of which plots to include) and the inclusion of information on parameter or model changes during the session.
+**'date parameters.pdf'** contains a snapshot of the model parameters and equations, which is appended to the beginning of the report.
+The user may e-mail this report using the *E-mail address* and *Server address* input boxes in the **Reporting** panel on the GUI.

 ### <a name="Options"></a>Options
 Three options are available to handle the interface status: